This Day In Writing History

 While Brown awaited his sentence, Ralph Waldo Emerson said of him, "[John Brown is] that new saint, than whom none purer or more brave was ever led by love of men into conflict and death - the new saint awaiting his martyrdom, and who, if he shall suffer, will make the gallows glorious like the cross."

 Quote Of The Day

 "The South calls slavery an institution.
 I call it destitution.
 Emancipation is the demand of civilization." - Ralph Waldo Emerson

-Today's video features a reading of Ralph Waldo Emerson's classic essay, Compensation.
+Today's video features a complete reading of Ralph Waldo Emerson's classic speech, The American Scholar.
 Enjoy!